 African American Students in Higher Education

 While African Americans are catching up to their white counterparts in terms of college enrollment[i], there has been less progress in closing the degree attainment gap.
-Less than half of African American students graduate within six years and 43% of African American Pell Grant recipients drop out before earning a degree.
-In 2015, 21% of the African American population aged 25 to 29 held a bachelor’s degree, compared to 43% of the white population for the same age range.
+In 2017, 23% of the African American population aged 25 to 29 held a bachelor’s degree or higher, compared to 42% of the white population for the same age range.

-- African American students, make up 15% of the undergraduate population, but are not equally represented at different institution types.
+- African American students make up 14% of the undergraduate population, but are not equally represented at different institution types. [ii]

 - African American students make up 12% of the student population at 4-year public institutions, 13% of the student population at 4-year private nonprofit institutions, and 29% of the student population at 4-year private for-profit institutions.